Besides internet providers Germany, also looking for a mobile contract?

-Even after the liberalization of the telecommunications’ market, Deutsche Telekom remains the biggest internet provider in Germany.
+Even after the liberalization of the telecommunications’ market, Deutsche Telekom remains the biggest and for many the best internet provider in Germany.
 They offer an average speed of up to 250 Mbit/s.
-In general, Telekom is known for being a bit pricier than its competition, however, in certain regions where there is not the big diversity of choice like internet providers in Berlin, internet providers in Hamburg, or internet providers in Munich, Telekom will offer a reliable service.
+In general, Telekom is known for being a bit pricier than its competition, however, in certain regions where there is not the big diversity of choice like internet providers in Berlin, internet providers in Hamburg, or best internet providers in Munich, Telekom will offer a reliable service.

 Being the biggest internet provider Germany, it offers very good coverage Users report quick activation of contract as they own lines in several regions Usually very responsive customer support Their contracts tend to be pricier than other providers and usually do not include the router (extra fee) Minimum contract duration of 24 months